DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeDocumenting/BuildingDocumentation.rst

    :caption: docs/source/conf.py

-The configuration for ``diracdoctools`` for is done via a configuration file located in the docs folder.
+The configuration for ``diracdoctools`` is done via a configuration file located in the docs folder.
 Just copy the file ``DIRAC/docs/docs.conf``  and adapt it to your needs.
 All options are mandatory unless otherwise stated.
 If certain features are not used, simply leave the values empty